me-mohanKK/PROG8051_Sec1_Group5/README.md

 ## Description

-The Expense Tracker Application is a robust solution designed to help users manage and track their shared expenses efficiently.
-The application offers features like user registration, login, expense entry, debt settlement, expense history viewing, and group management.
-It aims to simplify the process of managing shared costs among friends, family, or colleagues by providing an intuitive and user-friendly interface.
+The Expense Tracker Application is a user-friendly tool designed to help individuals and groups efficiently manage and track their shared expenses.
+It offers a streamlined process for handling shared costs among friends, family, or colleagues through a clean and intuitive interface.

 ## Features

 1. User Registration and Login: Secure user authentication to create accounts and log in.
 2. Expense Entry: Input expenses with details like amount, description, date, payer, and participants.
-3. Expense Tracking: Visual aids and balance calculations to track expenses.
-4. Debt Settlement: Record payments and update balances automatically.
-5. Expense History: View and filter past expenses and payments.
+3. Expense History: View and filter past expenses and payments.
-6. Group Management:
+4. Group Management:
 	Create and delete groups.
 		Add and manage group members.
 		View group-specific expenses and balances.
 		Navigate to the new expense tab with group members added.
 ## Technologies Used
 	Frontend: WPF (Windows Presentation Foundation)
 	Backend: C# with .NET Framework